10 players and managers who REALLY fell out

 Anders Limpar and George Graham

-Graham called Limpar “the most in-form player in the country” at the halfway point of his first season in charge of Arsenal.

-The Gunners went on to clinch the league title in 1990/91, but the Swede’s form collapsed and he was never to be the same again, spending the rest of his time at the club between the first team, bench and reserves.
+Midway through his first season at Arsenal, manager Graham described Limpar as “the most in-form player in the country”.
+The Gunners won the title in 1990/91 despite the maverick Swedish winger’s form tailing off, but Limpar was never the same player thereafter and spent the next few years flitting between the first team, substitutes’ bench and reserves.

-In 1994, the winger was sold to Everton, barely on speaking terms with Graham.
-He later described working under the boss as like “living in Saddam Hussein’s Iraq… I was prisoner”.
+He was then sold to Everton in 1994, with player and manager barely on speaking terms.
+Limpar later likened life under Graham at Highbury to “living in Saddam Hussein’s Iraq… I was a prisoner”.
+Wisely, he tries to avoid his ex-boss whenever they attend Arsenal functions these days.

 Alan Shearer and Ruud Gullit

-Gullit should’ve known better than to clash with fan favourite Shearer, but he nevertheless dropped the striker for an early-season Tyneside derby with Sunderland in August 1999.
+Gullit should have known better than to take on Newcastle's favourite son, but he did – and sure enough, the fireworks followed.
+The Dutchman had the stones to drop Wor Al for an early-season derby clash with Sunderland in August 1999, fielding young striker Paul Robinson instead.

-His selection didn’t work as the Magpies lost 2-1 – one of six losses in their opening seven games of the season – and the Dutchman resigned three days later.

 Peter Barnes and Malcolm Allison

-“I was very upset about what happened at Manchester City,” said Barnes.
+“I was very upset about what happened at Manchester City,” said winger Peter Barnes.
 “I thought that I was going to be part of the club’s future and I was sold.”

-Allison had underlined that he was excited to work with “homegrown players” when he returned to City in the late 1970s, but two men who fitted the description, Peter Barnes and Gary Owen, were sent packing to West Brom during the 1979/80 campaign.
-The reason?
-So that the club could finance the signing of Steve Daley from Wolves for a British record £1.4 million.
+When the charismatic Malcolm Allison returned to Maine Road in the late 1970s, he insisted he was “looking forward to working with a group of homegrown players”.
+Yet two of those – the popular duo Peter Barnes and Gary Owen – were flogged to West Brom during the 1979/80 season to fund the purchase of Wolves midfielder Steve Daley for a British record fee of £1.4 million.

-Daley turned out to be a complete flop and Barnes accused Allison and City chairman Peter Swales of “ripping out City’s heart”.
-Allison left just a few months later, laying the blame at Swales’s feet.
+It was a disastrous signing, and Barnes accused Allison and chairman Peter Swales of “ripping out City’s heart… I had no time for the management of the club after that.”
+Allison left Maine Road a few months later, blaming Swales for the whole sorry episode.

-It was only in 1977, long after Sprake had left Leeds United, when he told the Daily Mirror that former Elland Road boss Revie had bribed opponents during his time in charge.

-Alan Ball and Frank McLintock backed up the claim by saying Revie would offer other teams ‘sweeteners’ to down tools during their games with Leeds, but Sprake remains the only player to have worked under the former England chief and speak out against him.

 Get the best features, fun and footballing frolics straight to your inbox every week.